-Our credit facilities and Superior Plus LP's senior unsecured notes contain covenants that require Superior Plus LP to meet certain financial tests that restrict, among other things, our ability or the ability of Superior Plus LP to incur additional debt, dispose of assets or pay dividends/distributions in certain circumstances.
+The credit facilities and outstanding notes of Superior Plus LP contain covenants that require Superior Plus LP to meet certain financial tests and that restrict, among other things, the ability of Superior Plus LP to incur additional debt, dispose of assets or pay dividends/distributions in certain circumstances.
+These restrictions may preclude Superior Plus LP from returning capital or making distributions on the limited partnership units.

-Superior Plus LP pays out a substantial amount of its available cash flow, which means it can only make capital expenditures to fund growth opportunities when other sources of financing are available.
-Lack of access to additional financing could limit its future growth and, over time, have a material adverse effect on the amount of cash available for dividends to our shareholders.
+The payout by Superior Plus LP of substantially all of its available cash flow means that capital expenditures to fund growth opportunities can only be made in the event that other sources of financing are available.
+Lack of access to such additional financing could limit the future growth of the business of Superior Plus LP and, over time, have a material adverse effect on the amount of cash available for dividends to shareholders.

-If external sources of capital, including public and private markets, become limited or unavailable, we and Superior Plus LP may not be able to make the necessary capital investments to maintain or expand the business, make necessary principal payments under the term credit facility or repay other indebtedness.
+To the extent that external sources of capital, including public and private markets, become limited or unavailable, Superior's and Superior Plus LP's ability to make the necessary capital investments to maintain or expand the current business and to make necessary principal payments and debenture redemptions under its term credit facilities may be impaired.